The truth is, that everyone will experience some level of stress and anxiety during pregnancy.

 This suggestion feels obvious, but sometimes we need to be reminded to take it easy.

 While being confined to your home, you might be feeling a ton of pressure to nest.
 We encourage you to rest and nest!

 You don’t need to get that hall closet perfectly organized in one sitting – nest for a bit and then rest.

 What helps you to relax?

-Some of our favorite suggestions are yoga, reading a good book, getting a foot massage from your partner, give yourself an at-home facial, enjoy a steamy shower, and taking time to BREATHE!
+Some of our favorite suggestions are yoga, reading a good book, getting a foot massage from your partner, giving yourself an at-home facial, enjoying a steamy shower, and taking time to BREATHE!